The Team

 Co-Founder and Director of Publications and Curiosity

 Jon came up with the basic idea of Museum Sage® while visiting the Walker Art Center in Minneapolis with Laurie Phillips.
 In addition to writing fiction and poetry and performing one-person stage shows, he’s a journalist with 35 years of experience writing about art, spirituality, psychology, and personal growth for many publications and organizations, including Art in America, ID Design, Utne Reader, Public Art Review, Experience Life, American Craft, the Whitney Museum, and ArtPlace America.
-His book How to Believe was published by Random House in 2008.
-He studied East Asian languages at Harvard and, briefly, comparative literature at Stanford, before flunking out and embracing journalism.
+His book How to Believe was published by Random House.
+He studied East Asian languages at Harvard and, briefly, comparative literature at Stanford, before flunking out and embracing journalism and creative writing.